neilg63/string-patterns/README.md

 - Methods containing *_word(s)* match whole or partial words depending on boundary rules
 - Methods containing *_match_all* require all patterns within an array to match.
 - Methods containing *_match_any* return true if any of the patterns within an array match
+- Methods containing *_matches* or *_matched_items* work on arrays or vectors of string or string slices
+- Methods with *_matches_filtered* return filtered vectors of matched strings slices
 - Methods containing *_split* return either a vector or tuple pair.
 - Methods containing *_part(s)* always include leading or trailing separators and may return empty elements in vectors
 - Methods containing *segment(s)* ignore leading, trailing, repeated consecutive separators and thus exclude empty elements